yugr/rust-slides/features/cons/panics/analysis.md

 For (C) there 2 options:
   - HotColdSplitting:
     * middle-end pass that outlines to separate functions
+      + increases code size and [not necessarily a win](https://llvm.org/devmtg/2019-10/slides/Kumar-HotColdSplitting.pdf)
     * similar to Rust's manual approach to separate cold code to funcs
     * off by default, enabled via `-Cllvm-args="-hot-cold-split -enable-cold-section"`
     * outlines both landing pads and explicit panics